Update: May 7, 2020:

 Moreover, the PM has announced that the FBR is instructed to release Rs.
-100 billion refunds immediately for industries and exporters to help improve the liquidity crunch.
+One hundred billion refunds immediately for industries and exporters to help improve the liquidity crunch.
 Further on, the principle and mark-up of loans would be deferred with the help of Rs.
 100 billion.
-SME’s businesses would be provided with concessional loans and their mark-up would also be deferred.
+SME’s businesses would be provided with concessional loans, and their mark-up would also be deferred.

 4. Installments for Electricity and Gas Bills

-PM Khan also added the electricity bills up to 300 units that consist of 75 percent consumers will be able to pay their bills through installments over the next three months.
-Gas bills would also be paid through 3-month installments.
+PM Khan also added the electricity bills up to 300 units that consist of 75 percent of consumers will be able to pay their bills through installments over the next three months.
+Gas bills would also be paid through 3-month payments.

 5. Funds for Emergency Relief and NDMA

-At the end, the PM again added that Pakistan could not afford a complete lockdown with a curfew.
+In the end, the PM again added that Pakistan could not afford a complete lockdown with a curfew.
 However, he and the government would be reviewing the situation after a couple of weeks.
-He further added that provincial governments could take their own decision as per the 18th constitutional amendment.
+He further added that provincial governments could make their own decision as per the 18th constitutional amendment.